sagivantebi/SagivAntebiFeed/README.md

 # Hello there :wave:

-#### I'm Sagiv, and I'm a SOFTWARE DEVELOPER ⚡🔭
+#### I'm Sagiv, and I'm a SOFTWARE DEVELOPER and an AI Researcher Specializing In Cybersecurity⚡🔭
 My experience includes coding using Python, Java, C++, C, and many more.
 Over the course of my career, I have designed and developed efficient and scalable solutions using my expertise in data structures, algorithms, and software architecture principles.

+~ In my current role, I specialize in cyber security as an AI researcher at CBG.
-~ Currently in Uni, studying my final semester of B.Sc in CS at Bar Ilan University.
+~ Currently in Uni, studying M.Sc in data system engineering at Ben Gurion University.
+~ B.Sc in Computer Science at Bar Ilan University

 <!-- ~ I'm currently working on adding random features to a fork of XV6 for Operating Systems class. -->
 ##